-Acosta in as five FCD team mates miss Gold Cup roster – 3rd Degree
+Acosta in as five FCD teammates miss Gold Cup roster – 3rd Degree

-FC Dallas had nine academy alumni named to Gregg Berhalter’s preliminary roster for the Concacaf Gold Cup but all five of the current crop of FC Dallas players will miss at least the group stage of the tournament.
+FC Dallas had nine academy alumni named to Gregg Berhalter’s preliminary roster for the Concacaf Gold Cup but all five of the current crop of FC Dallas players will miss the tournament.

 Berhalter’s final 23-man roster names FC Dallas products Reggie Cannon, Shaq Moore, and Kellyn Acosta but there was no room for Paxton Pomykal, Justin Che, Jesus Ferreira, Ricardo Pepi, or Tanner Tessmann.
 Berhalter did highlight the very recent return to first team action for both Pomykal and Ferreira.